Stuycs-K/final-project-10-d-angelo-vincent-jha-lana/PRESENTATION.md

 + The man tasked with the job was Signal Corps Lieutenant **Fritz Nebel** (1891–1977), and he soon developed what he called the _Geheimschrift der Funker 1918_ (in short _GedeFu 18_).

-+ By June, the cipher was being used to blare messages from German radio messages all over the Western Front.
++ By June, the cipher was being used to blare messages from German radio stations all over the Western Front.
 The Germans prided themselves on their invention, and believed it was **uncrackable**.

 ## _Part Two: The Cipher_